Cloud Computing Services

 What is Cloud Computing

-Cloud computing is the delivery of services like software, storage, networking, and data analytics, etc., over the internet (i.e., cloud).
-Cloud
+Cloud computing delivers services like software, storage, networking, data analytics, etc., over the internet (i.e., cloud).
+Cloud services for businesses offer flexible resources and economies of scale as the business pays only for the services used.

 Let’s look at different cloud solutions that can be used to drive business growth:-